AmbitionsXXXV/doc-editor/docker/README.md

    ```

    This will:
-   - Build the web container with Nginx
+   - Build the web container with Caddy
    - Build the API container with Rust
    - Start a PostgreSQL database
    - Connect all services together